fdioDocs/vpp-docs/docs/tasks/writingdocs/pushingapatch.rst

    $ git remote -v

-At this point, it should only show us the remote branch that you cloned from.
+At this point, you may only see the remote branch that you cloned from.

 .. code-block:: console

    Macintosh:docs Andrew$ git remote -v origin  https://github.com/a-olechtchouk/vpp-docs (fetch) origin  https://github.com/a-olechtchouk/vpp-docs (push)

 Now you want to create a new remote repository of the main vpp-docs repo (naming it upstream).